mkabadjov/pnws/README.md

 Segmenter segmenter = new SegmenterFactory().createSegmenter(Segmenter.type.NORVIG, splitter, scorer);
 ```

-Please see class TaggerTest for more details on how to create the operationConfig and channelSettings objects for the fast stats.
+Please see class SegmenterTest for more examples on usage.
-A Confluence page on the TM Tagger comming soon.

 ## Contributing